oaworks/oa-works/src/policies/privacy.md

 ## Our Use of Your Data

-In general, the Open Access Button uses the data collected to further its Vision and Mission.
+In general, the OA.Works uses the data collected to further its Vision and Mission.
 We use user information to manage your membership and contact authors on your behalf.
 We may occationally use your email address to send you updates and alerts on Open Access and Open Access Advocacy.
 In addition to the metadata of the research papers, usernames, professions, and approximate locations will be publicly displayed in our data and website.
 To protect your privacy, the location data we collect is blurred by 11 kilometres.

 ## Third Party Services

-Open Access Button provides links to or interacts with a wide variety of third-party websites, including interactive links to sites like social media via application programming interfaces (APIs).
-Open Access Button is not responsible for, and does not have any control over, the privacy practices or the content of such third parties.
-We encourage users to read the privacy policies of any website visited via links from or interactions with the Open Access Button website.
+OA.Works provides links to or interacts with a wide variety of third-party websites, including interactive links to sites like social media via application programming interfaces (APIs).
+OA.Works is not responsible for, and does not have any control over, the privacy practices or the content of such third parties.
+We encourage users to read the privacy policies of any website visited via links from or interactions with the OA.Works website.
 Where appropriate, we will provide specific notice of these third-party services at the point of interaction.

 ## App Downloads